1Light/cipher-nest/README.md

 ## Usage
 - Open `http://127.0.0.1:8000/` in your browser.
-- Select encryption algorithm (AES, 3DES, OTP).
+- Select the encryption algorithm (AES, 3DES, OTP, RSA).
-- Choose the encryption mode (ECB, CBC, CFB, CTR).
+- Choose the encryption mode (ECB, CBC, CFB, CTR) for AES and 3DES.
+- For RSA, you can encrypt with the public key and decrypt with the private key.
 - Enter plaintext or ciphertext for encryption/decryption.
 - Submit to get results in real-time without reloading.